Marketing & SEO

 3. Determine Customer Touchpoints

-Most of your map will consist of your customers’ touchpoints with your company.
+Most of your map will include your customers’ touchpoints with your company.
 Between your website, social media, email, and in-person options, there are probably a dozen or more ways people can communicate with you.
 Think through all these avenues and track them on your map.

 4. Map Your Current Reality